gamejolt/doc-game-api/v1.x/data-storage/get-keys.md

 # Data Store - Get Keys

-Returns either all the keys in the game's global `data store`, or all the keys in a user's `data store`.
+Returns either all the keys in the game's global data store, or all the keys in a user's data store.

 ## URL Endpoint